jmjos/ratatoskr/README.md

 ## Acknolegdements

-This work is funded by the German Research Foundation (DFG) project GA 763/7-1 and PI 477/8-1.
+This work is partly funded by the German Research Foundation (DFG) project GA 763/7-1 and PI 477/8-1.

 We are very grateful for the help of [Prof. Dr. Volker Kaibel](https://www.math.uni-magdeburg.de/~kaibel/).